ONSgeo/Area_Classification/docs/analytical_quality_assurance/assumptions_caveats.md

 |UV4010008| Flat, maisonette or apartment: Part of a converted or shared house (including bed-sits)|
 |UV4010009| Flat, maisonette or apartment: In a commercial building|

-## Assumption 7: Country of birth in Northern Ireland.
+## Decision 7: Country of birth in Northern Ireland.
 * Quality: Amber
 * Impact: Amber